athyuttamre/accessible-facebook-ui/README.md

 - Search
 	- search.html

+## Bugs
+- Blurry photos for Chat
+- If internet times out while loading Chat, Chat will never load.
+Can be fixed by refreshing.

 ### Facebook API
 We use Facebook's Graph API v2.0.
 Login as well as all HTTP requests are controlled through Facebook's Javascript SDK.